JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Combinations - needs proper design.
 Union can be any number, picked from a list of existing Datasets.
 Datasets added after the Union has been defined, has to be added manually.
 Datasets can also be removed from the Union.
 Can also delete a Union.
-8. Add Remove Dataset logic and UI.
-When removing a Dataset, it validates that not used in a Widget, Shape or Combination.
+8. When removing a Dataset, it validates that not used in a Widget, Shape or Combination.
 If so, then cannot be removed.
-If removed, all resultsets stored for it must be removed as well.
+If removed, all resultsets stored for it must be removed as well, or not?
 9. Data Quality issues: add place to add detail values.
 An overall statement can say all data has an issue, but a specific one must identify the column(s) and row(s) affected, thus given the IDs or key values.